 Sonoma County Harvest Fair – Sonoma, Calif.

-The Sonoma County Harvest Fair is a celebration of the grape harvest in California's wine country.
-Yes, families can participate in the World Championship Grape Stomp, but the fall festival isn't all about wine.
+The Sonoma County Harvest Fair is a celebration of the grape harvest in California’s wine country.
+Yes, families can participate in the World Championship Grape Stomp, but the fall festival isn’t all about wine.
 There are plenty of family-friendly activities, including pumpkin tosses, sheepdog trials and cow-milking contests.
-Animals are a key theme for children -- there are miniature donkeys, pet pigs and pygmy goat shows.
+Animals are a key theme for children — there are miniature donkeys, pet pigs and pygmy goat shows.
 Water fowl and poultry even get recognition.
 Kids might enjoy riding carnival rides or participating in the Easy Bake Oven Bake-Off.
 Parents will appreciate live jazz music and art shows.
 In 2017, the Sonoma County Harvest Fair will take place Oct.
 6 to 8.

 Recommended Hotel: Fairmont Sonoma Mission Inn and Spa